bcgov/moh-pidp/docs/infrastructure_architecture/Readme.md

 # Patroni

+Patroni is an open-source tool written in Python designed for high availability (HA) and automated management of PostgreSQL clusters.
 Please read [BCGOV database and API management](https://developer.gov.bc.ca/docs/default/component/platform-developer-docs/docs/database-and-api-management/postgres-how-to) documentation to become familiar with patroni tool.
 Patroni manages its high availability features by using a combination of OpenShift's built-in functionality and the Patroni management software built into the image used to run each database pod.
 Patroni is managed primarily using the [patronictl](https://patroni.readthedocs.io/en/latest/README.html) command line interface.
 You can use the terminal on the OpenShift web console or you can use oc ssh to access the command line of any pod in your Patroni cluster to run patronictl.
+Patroni has three pods: one pod is the master pod or leader, which recieves all communication from the application and two other pods are replica pods, which are in read-only mode and can only be updated by syncing with the master.

 # RabbitMQ